JAlcocerT/JAlcocerT/content/blog/iot.md

 - **Marine:** Used in ships and boats to determine the heading of the vessel.
 - **Surveying:** Used to measure the magnetic field of the Earth.
 - **Geology:** Used to study the magnetic properties of rocks and minerals.

+### Protocols

+#### I2C

+I2C (Inter-Integrated Circuit), pronounced "I-squared-C", is a synchronous, multi-master, multi-slave, packet-switched, single-ended, serial communication bus invented by Philips Semiconductor (now NXP Semiconductors).

+It is widely used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication.

+The main features of the I2C protocol include:

+Multi-Master and Multi-Slave: I2C supports multiple masters and multiple slaves communication.

+This means more than one master can communicate with slaves on the bus, and a single master can communicate with multiple slaves.

+Two-Wire Communication: I2C uses only two bidirectional open-drain lines, Serial Data Line (SDA) and Serial Clock Line (SCL), pulled up with resistors.
+Typical voltages used are +5 V or +3.3 V although systems with other voltages are permitted.

+Address Frame: Every device hooked up to the I2C bus has a unique address.
+The master device sends this address to initiate communication with a particular slave device.

+Synchronous: Synchronization is achieved through the clock signal.
+The device that generates the clock signal is called the bus master, and devices that follow the clock signal are called slaves.

+Speed: Standard I2C devices operate up to 100Kbps.
+There are also faster modes supporting higher speeds: Fast mode (up to 400Kbps), Fast mode plus (up to 1Mbps), and High-speed mode (up to 3.4Mbps).

+Arbitration and Collision: As I2C supports multi-master systems, there may be cases where two masters initiate communication at the same time.
+I2C has in-built arbitration to handle such scenarios.

+Acknowledge Mechanism: After sending out 8 bits, the transmitting device releases the SDA line and waits for the receiver to pull the line low (ACK).
+If the receiving device leaves the line high (NAK), the transmitting device knows something went wrong.

+Applications of I2C include temperature, humidity and light sensors, digital potentiometers, digital compasses, expansion IOs, EEPROMs, ADC/DACs, clock/timers, as well as controlling other circuits or devices, such as OLED displays, among others.
+The I2C protocol's simplicity and flexibility have made it a popular choice among designers and engineers for short distance, intra-board communication.

 ### RPi x LCDs